Mjz86/C_colon/mcc.md

 if its a `std::flag_t`, even more possibilities are made, as long as other declared object's are preserved

-also a value expression function pointer can be the same as other  function pointers( de duplications) . also a value expression string literal ( string literal doesn't have null terminator in c colon unless explicitly using "\0" ) or trivially relocatable and trivially destructible object can overlap with any static constant stable memory region.
+also a value expression function pointer can be the same as other  function pointers( de duplications) . also a value expression string literal ( string literal does not have null terminator in c colon unless explicitly using "\0" ) or trivially relocatable and trivially destructible object can overlap with any static constant stable memory region.

 an array of empty value expression structures is itself an empty structure, subtraction of two pointers of empty value expressions is ill-formed.